Working With Any Number of Futures

 Racing futures

 When we “join” futures with the join family of functions and macros, we require all of them to finish before we move on.
-Sometimes, though, we only need some future from a set to finish before we move on—kind of like racing one future against another.
+Sometimes, though, we only need some future from a set to finish before we move on—kind of similar to racing one future against another.

 In Listing 17-21, we once again use trpl::race to run two futures, slow and fast, against each other.
 Each one prints a message when it starts running, pauses for some amount of time by calling and awaiting sleep, and then prints another message when it finishes.
 Then we pass both to trpl::race and wait for one of them to finish.
 (The outcome here won’t be too surprising: fast wins!)
 Unlike when we used race back in Our First Async Program, we just ignore the Either instance it returns here, because all of the interesting behavior happens in the body of the async blocks.